A dormant, overmassive black hole in the early Universe: Methods

-We also utilize previous Hubble Space Telescope (HST) imaging of the source carried out in 2018 to check its variability and thus the presence of supernovae.
+We also utilize previous Hubble Space Telescope (HST) imaging of the source carried out in 2018 to check its variability and thus the presence of supernovae that could potentially produce broad \Has emission while in their nebular phase.
 Subtracting HST and JWST images taken in equivalent filters shows that the flux of the source varied by no more than 5\% over the 4 year period in the observed frame, corresponding to $<$5\% variability over a 6 month period in the object's frame.
 This conclusively shows that our observed broad component can not be the product of a recent supernova explosion in the galaxy.
+We also rule out the possibility that the broad-line component may be attributed to the effect of multiple SNe given the low star formation rate (SFR) of the galaxy.

 In addition, we leverage the higher depth of the prism to fit weaker emission lines, in particular \Hg, \OIII$\lambda$4363, \NeIII$\lambda$3869 and \OII$\lambda$3727, as the \OIIIs auroral line may be used to constrain metallicity while the remaining lines are candidate diagnostics for Type 2 AGN.
 Each line has been fit with a single Gaussian profile together with \Hbs and the \OIIIs doublet with redshift and FWHM fixed by the latter.
-We note that, although the \OII$\lambda$3727 line is part of a doublet, said doublet is completely blended in the prism spectrum and the overall detection significance ends up being marginal (\autoref{tab:lines}).
-All narrow emission lines fitted are summarized in \autoref{tab:lines}.
+We note that, although the \OII$\lambda$3727 line is part of a doublet, said doublet is completely blended in the prism spectrum and the overall detection significance ends up being marginal (Table \ref{tab:lines}).
+All narrow emission lines fitted are summarized in Table \ref{tab:lines}.
 It should be noted that we carry out our fitting using spectra extracted from the central 3 pixels of the source in order to enhance the S/N of lines as the region of emission is compact due to the AGN nature of the source.
 However, the flux corrections applied by the reduction pipeline are geared towards the 5 pixel extracted spectra, we thus redo our fits using the 5 pixel spectra and find that the derived line fluxes differ by less than 1$\sigma$.